Bayovrosky/RPS/README.md

-Rock-Paper-Scissors Game
+# Rock-Paper-Scissors Game

-Welcome to the classic game of Rock-Paper-Scissors, coded in C!
-You'll be playing against the computer, so get ready to show off your skills and beat the machine.
+Welcome to the classic game of Rock-Paper-Scissors, coded in C! :video_game:

+---

-How to Play
+## How to Play

 Playing is simple:

-Clone the repository onto your computer.
+1. Clone the repository onto your computer. :computer:
-Open up your terminal and navigate to the project directory.
+2. Open up your terminal and navigate to the project directory.
-Compile the code using a C compiler.
+3. Compile the code using a C compiler. :hammer:
-Run the executable file.
+4. Run the executable file. :arrow_forward:
-Follow the on-screen instructions to play the game.
+5. Follow the on-screen instructions to play the game.

+---

-Rules
+## Rules

-You probably know the rules already, but just in case:
+Here are the basic rules of the game:

-Rock beats scissors.
+1. Rock beats scissors.
-Scissors beats paper.
+2. Scissors beats paper.
-Paper beats rock.
+3. Paper beats rock.

 It's a one-round game where each player chooses one of the three moves.
 The winner is determined based on the rules above, and if both players pick the same move, it's a tie.

+---

-Additional Information
+## Additional Information

-The computer's move is randomly generated.
+- The computer's move is randomly generated. :game_die:
-Have fun, and may the odds be ever in your favor!
+- Have fun, and may the odds be ever in your favor! :smiley:

 Enjoy the game, and feel free to customize the code or suggest changes.
-Let's get playing!
+Let's get playing! :tada: